TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 When you attack with magic or a weapon, you roll dice and add ability scores or bonuses.
 The sum is reduced by a relevant defense stat and the result is the damage.
 If the damage is 0 or less, then the attack is a miss, otherwise it's a hit.
 If an ability says it deals damage instead of an attack, then there is no attack roll.

+## Defense

+There are several defense stats.
+Usually based on armor, attack rolls have a penalty equal to the defense rating of the target.
+If a target has -2 crush, -4 pierce, and -4 slash, then the attacker subtracts -4 from an attack roll with a bow (which all deal piercing damage).
+It is in an attacker's best interest to use the damage type that a target resists the least.

+When an ability or item specifies that **DEF** is lowered or increased, this refers to all defenses: crush, pierce, slash, and focus.

+### Crush (CRU)

+This defense is highest with light armors.
+Blunt weapons and strong creatures deal a lot of crush damage, which is effective against heavier armors.

+### Pierce (PRC)

+This defense is highest with heavy armors.
+Spears, swords, and bows deal a lot of pierce damage.
+Bows can _only_ deal piercing damage.
+This is necessary to hit certain creatures.

+### Slash (SLA)

+This defense is highest with heavy armors.
+Swords and axes deal a lot of slashing damage, but most weapons have a decent slash attack.
+It is treated as the standard damage type.

+### Focus (FOC)

+This defense is highest with consecrated armors and robes.
+All magic attacks (regardless of whether they target **HEA**, **STA**, or **WIL**) are resisted by the focus stat.

 ## Damage

 You have three stats that represent your well-being: health (**HEA**), stamina (**STA**), and willpower (**WIL**).
 Each of these stats can be damaged and reduced to zero or lower.
 When that happens, you gain conditions such as exposed, dazed, or unconscious.

 ### Health Damage

 When your **HEA** falls to zero or lower, you are dying.
 You gain the unconscious condition.
 You cannot save from this condition.
 Instead, you perform one death save on your turn.
 If you fail three death saves, you die.
 If you succeed on three death saves, you stabilize.
-A death save is a **VIT** check.
+A death save is a d12 check with no bonuses.
 Keep track of your death saves as you roll.

 If your **HEA** is restored to a value greater than 0, you lose the unconscious condition and your death saves are thrown out.